 Congenital Heart Defects (CHD)

-Checking the heart is the most important part of every our ultrasound scan.
-We perform free fetal echocardiography for every baby at any our scan between 12 and 34 weeks
+Checking the heart is the most important part of our ultrasound scans.
+Fetal echocardiography is included with every scan from 12 to 34 weeks

 What are Congenital Heart Defects or Congenital Heart Disease (CHD)?